Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Introduction

-In the third step, we optimize classroom assignments in terms of maximizing peer effects.
-Unlike existing literature, which assumes straightforward dependence between network and group assignment policy \citep{bhattacharya2009inferring, graham2014complementarity}, our problem allows for more intricate dependence between friendship formation and classroom assignment policy.
-We employ a heuristic optimization method: genetic algorithm (GA) to navigate this complex problem.
-GA outputs a classroom assignment policy that on average improves peer effect by 1.9\% in our counterfactual simulation.
+In the third step, we optimize classroom assignments in terms of maximizing \textit{average} peer effects by maximizing/minimizing the popularity of the good students/disruptive peers, respectively.

+Unlike existing literature, which implicitly assumes straightforward network formation that depends on only policy but not individuals' characteristics \citep{bhattacharya2009inferring,carrell2013natural}, our approach allows dependence between friendship intensity and characteristics of all classmates in one network, making the network dependent on \textit{both} the assignment policy and the predetermined student characteristics (i.e., endogenous).
+Consequently, we cannot recast the optimization problem as a linear programming problem as done by the cited works.
+We employ a heuristic optimization method, genetic algorithm (GA), to navigate this complex problem.

+\textbf{Preview of Step 3 results}: GA outputs a classroom assignment policy that, at median, improves peer effect by 1.9\% in our counterfactual simulation.
 However, the output policy is extremely inequitable.
 In pursuing the highest average peer effect for the whole classroom, GA gives up on a few disruptive peers by predicting that they form an exclusive clique.
-Consequently, students in that clique experience severely negative peer effects, but overall the entire classroom has a higher average peer effect.
-Such educational outcomes are extremely inequitable.
-We propose a modified fairness-aware fitness function for GA and name it algorithmically fair genetic algorithm (AFGA).
+Consequently, students in that clique experience severely negative peer effects, but overall, the entire classroom has a higher average peer effect.
+A naive optimization of classroom assignment can lead to extremely inequitable educational outcomes.
+We propose a modified fairness-aware fitness function for GA and name it algorithmically fair genetic algorithm (AFGA) (the naming follows \cite{kleinberg2018algorithmic,mitchell2021algorithmic}).
 The new fitness function penalizes the variance of predicted peer effects within and across classrooms.
 AFGA outputs slightly less efficient (the improvement is 1.2\%) but much more equitable policies.
-This approach aligns with the work of \citet{kleinberg2018algorithmic} and \citet{mitchell2021algorithmic}, who discuss the integration of algorithmic fairness in optimization methods.